DEMAND 2025

 Economic activity, electricity demand, and GDP have all shown positive growth.

-This year, economic activity, electricity demand, and GDP have all shown positive growth.
-GDP grew slightly more than in the previous year, while electricity demand increased for the first time in two years.
-The relationship between demand and economic activity has resulted in a positive elasticity of 0.5 between adjusted demand variation and GDP, a figure similar to those recorded in 2020 and 2021.
+Like last year, this year economic activity, electricity demand, and GDP have all shown positive growth.
+GDP and demand increased, just like last year.
+The relationship between demand and economic activity has resulted in a positive elasticity of 0.6 between adjusted demand variation and GDP, a figure similar to that recorded last year.

 Annual evolution of the variation in demand at power station busbars

-After factoring in the influence of working patterns and temperatures, the result is a positive variation of 1.4% with respect to the previous year in Spain, while on the peninsula, the variation was 1.5%.
+After factoring in the influence of working patterns and temperatures, the result is a positive variation of 1.6% compared to the previous year, both in Spain and on the peninsula.

 Annual evolution of the components of the variation in electricity demand